martindevans/MumbleSharp/Readme.md

 ## Work In Progress

 This project is currently only partly functional!
-The client supports almost everything a mumble client can do *except* for voice - voice packets are received but are not currently decoded.
+The library fully supports all non voice things that mumble can do but voice support is very work in progress (only *receiving* Opus encoded packets is supported).

 ## Contributing

 I'm only occasionally working on MumbleSharp in my spare time but I'm very happy to receive contributions.
 If you're thinking of contributing ping me an email (martindevans@gmail.com) and I'll try to give you any advice I can to achieve whatever you want.
+It would be helpful if you open an issue when you start working on something, that's a good way to make sure no one else is duplicating your work as well as being a good place to have discussions.

+When contributing it's often useful to reference the [Mumble source code](https://github.com/mumble-voip/mumble).

+### Things To Do

+ If you want to contribute here's some ideas:

+#### Jitter Buffer
+There is no jitter buffering at the moment.
+Port the jitter buffering from mumble or implement your own.
+AudioBuffer.cs is probably the correct place to start doing this.

+#### Other Codecs
+Supporting other codecs should be relatively simple.
+For CELT you'll need to find the correct version of the DLL (check out the Mumble-Protocol.pdf for the version) and then write a wrapper with P/Invoke.
+For Speex you should be able to use NSpeex.

+#### Talking
+Currently we can receive audio, but not send it!